 Applications submitted or sent to Council without fees will be returned, unless an invoice has been arranged.

 We will acknowledge receipt of your application and provide you with the application number.
 Please quote this number in future dealings with Council.

 Once your application has been lodged Council Officers will assess it.
 Complying Development Certificate Applications once accepted by Council will be processed within 10 or 20 days.

 Generally local development applications are determined within 40 days, however delays can be experienced where supporting material is not fully provided or where other authorities are required to comment.
-Further information may also be required as a result of a site inspection.
-Where necessary, a referral may be sent to state government authorities for their comments.
-In the case of integrated development this referral also seeks their approval to the issue of a license or permit.

 An important part of the process for some development applications is the notification of neighbouring property owners.
 This is completed by a mail out to adjoining owners and depending on the proposal, can also be advertised in the local paper.
 Some minor building work such as single storey dwellings, small sheds and pools may not require neighbour notification.

 Issue of Approvals